 Messrs.
-Roberts, Dahlman, and Stamm have served as portfolio managers for the Large Cap Fund since its inception, Messrs.
-Honkamp, Stamm and Roberts have served as portfolio managers for the Small Cap Fund since its inception, and Messrs.
+Roberts, Dahlman, and Stamm have served as portfolio managers for the Large Cap Fund since its inception.
+Messrs.
+Honkamp, Stamm and Roberts have served as portfolio managers for the ESG Small Cap Fund since its inception, and Ms. Roberts has served as portfolio manager for the ESG Small Cap Fund since October, 2020.
+Messrs.
 Roberts, McLeod, and Weinstein, and Ms. Roberts have served as portfolio managers for the ESG Fund since its inception.
-As of October 31, 2019, each of the portfolio managers was responsible for managing the following types of accounts, in addition to the Funds:
+As of October 31, 2020, each of the portfolio managers was responsible for managing the following types of accounts, in addition to the Funds: